system76/docs/content/log-files.md

 Once the logs are created, you can attach them directly to the support case.

-> **NOTE:** In some cases, error messages can grow logs files to a size too large for an email attachment.
+> **NOTE:** In some cases, error messages can grow log files to a size too large for an email attachment.
 If that's the case, use a file sharing service like Google Drive or [Wormhole](https://wormhole.app/), and then include the share link in an email response to the support ticket.